How to Beat Nakamoto in the Race: Model

-\begin{Def}[public] A block or chain may become public at a specific point in time strictly after its creation and will remain public at all times afterward.
-A chain being public at $t$ is equivalent to all of its blocks being public at $t$.
+\begin{Def}[public] A block or chain may become public at a specific point in time strictly after its creation and will remain public at all times afterward. \dg{Block $b$ is public if and only if chain $b$ is public.} A chain being public at $t$ is equivalent to all of its blocks being public at $t$.
 As a convention, the genesis block becomes public at time 0 and block 1 is mined afterward, i.e., $t_1 > 0$.
 At time $t$, the height of a highest public chain is referred to as the public height. \end{Def}

-The public view represents the collective knowledge shared by all honest nodes.
-Rather than modeling each node’s individual view---which can vary due to network delays or message propagation issues---the public view serves as a common reference point for consensus.
-It also represents the ``weakest'' or most disadvantaged perspective an honest node can have, corresponding to the least up-to-date state of the blockchain due to factors including network latency and manipulation by the adversary.
-If a safety violation (e.g., a fork or rollback of a committed block) occurs in any honest node's view---potentially a more up-to-date or informed perspective---then it must also occur in the weakest view.
-Thus, the public view provides a worst-case perspective from the standpoint of honest nodes, ensuring that any violation observed in a stronger view is necessarily reflected in the weakest one.
+At any given time, every existing chain comprises a public prefix, possibly extended by nonpublic blocks. \dg{As an example, in Fig.~\ref{fig:blocks_feature}, at $t_{10}$, all} nonpublic blocks (7, 9, and 10) are shaded. \dg{It is easy to see that the} public height is 3.

 \begin{Def}[credible] A chain~$c$ is said to be credible at time $t$, or $t$-credible, if it is no lower than the public height at time $t$. \end{Def}